-Even the Muslims do not fight white supremacy but fight modernity (something I myself also fight with a kind of Afrofuturism), but black people – the radical ones anyway – know that their enemy is white supremacy and struggle against it.
+Even the Muslims do not fight White supremacy but fight modernity (something I myself also fight with a kind of Afrofuturism), but Black people – the radical ones anyway – know that there enemy is White supremacy and struggle against it.

-Further, just as for Marx Labour is its own gravedigger through the socialist revolution, so for Fanon the racialised are their own gravediggers through the nationalist revolution.
+Further, just as with for Marx Labour are their own gravediggers through the socialist revolution, so for Fanon the racialised are their own gravediggers through the nationalist revolution.

 To Fanon, through the national struggle and national liberation the racialised effectively put an end to their racial subordination.

 Fanon did seek a deracialisation but only under these circumstances.